The Batman (film): Depiction of Batman

 Chrishaun Baker of Inverse said that previous Batman films tend to reflect right-wing themes, with directors Tim Burton and Christopher Nolan's adaptations respectively featuring libertarian and "vaguely authoritarian" depictions of Batman.
 The Batman departs by questioning Batman's ethics and focusing on his material wealth.
 The film highlights that Batman's wealth does not alleviate his suffering and explores the idea that he should be more philanthropic; initially, Batman does not realize he is taking his wealth for granted and could be using it to help Gotham.
 The A.V.
 Clubs JM Mutore felt The Batman was more direct in addressing the issue than previous Batman films, but "circumvents this argument" by portraying Thomas Wayne's attempt at philanthropy as only leading to corruption.
 Baker felt the film directly addresses the issue by having progressive mayoral candidate Bella Reál confront Bruce about his wealth.
 Conversely, The Ringers Adam Nayman argued the film does not focus on his class as much as previous films did because he is depicted as a recluse.

 The Batman also explores grief, trauma, and the "horror" of living with post-traumatic stress disorder through Batman.
 Batman's initial antagonism towards Alfred and apathy towards Catwoman's situation stem from the death of his parents and his inability to communicate with people due to his fear of suffering more emotional pain.
-His obsession with solving the Riddler case is a method of coping with the trauma of losing his parents, while his obsession with being Batman is the result of channeling his rage into what Marcus Shorter of Bloody Disgusting called a "dogmatic dedication to his chosen crimefighting craft".
+His obsession with solving the Riddler case is a method of coping with the trauma of losing his parents.
+In contrast, his obsession with being Batman is the result of channeling his rage into what Marcus Shorter of Bloody Disgusting called a "dogmatic dedication to his chosen crimefighting craft".
 The film concludes with Batman recognizing that he must process his trauma to help improve Gotham.
 Batman's relationship with law enforcement differs from that in previous Batman films.
 Burton's films depict the police as an incompetent force that Batman supersedes, while Nolan's films depict them as willing to bend the law to assist him.
 The Batman portrays Batman as having a hostile relationship with the Gotham police, who view him as a criminal.
 Baker said that "[e]very time Batman interacts with the police, there's a palpable sense of discomfort; to them, Batman represents a level of oversight that they're not used to having to contend with".